Blog

 The increasing number of coronavirus cases around the world has created panic over the possibility of a global pandemic.
 News outlets and social media feeds constantly discuss the potential danger of the spreading COVID-19 virus, so it is understandable that people are freaking out.
 The toll on mental health in China is well reported, but unaffected areas are expressing worry with questions like “Will it come to my city” or “Am I going to get it?”

 People in America have rushed to grocery stores to stock up on face masks, toilet paper, canned foods, and water.
 The news is scaring people into remaining in their houses to keep themselves safe from contracting the virus.
 All of this is common response to the outbreak of a virus.
-Not to create more panic or anything, but people with anxiety about the virus are have increased stress levels, which can weaken the immune system and make them more vulnerable to viruses.
+Not to create more panic or anything, but people with anxiety about the virus have increased stress levels, which can weaken the immune system and make them more vulnerable to viruses.

 It is human nature to fear the unknown, as was the case with Avian flu, Ebola, SARS, swine flu, and now the coronavirus (COVID-19).
 Some people have developed so much anxiety about the coronavirus that they cannot go about their everyday lives.
 Common symptoms of anxiety about the virus can include:

-• Fear of catching the virus (even if it isn’t in your area)
+• Fear of catching the virus (even if it isn’t in

 • Difficulty sleeping